xAbu042/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 6-puts2.c - Function that prints every other char of a string, starting with the firs char, followed by a new line

 File 7-puts_half.c - Function that prints half of a string, followed by a new line

+File 8-print_array.c - Function that prints n elements of an array of integers, followed by a new line